 Diesel Air Heater

-Another option is to get the Diesel Air Heater by maXpeedingrods, a well recommended item on Amazon.
+Another option is to get the Vornado MVH Vortex Heater, an Amazon’s Choice item.
 This little beast will smoothly control the temperature inside your van.
-It does not consume that much power and fuel, and so it can operate for extended periods of time.
+It does not consume that much power, and it can operate for extended periods of time.
 More than that, it’s really quiet, which allows a deep and comfortable sleep.
 This heater is very intelligent, as it keeps the selected temperature constant.
 It’s also compact and can easily fit in any van.
+Click here for technical details and reviews.

 How to Use the Toilet